quintel/merit/README.md

 ## Users

 Users are those 'things' that use electricity.
-This can be one 'thing', such as the total demand for a particilar county, but Merit is also capable of adding different demand together, such as the sector demands, or certain demand shifting technologies, such as, or intensive electricity demands with load curves such as 'loading strategies' for electric cars.
+This can be one 'thing', such as the total demand for a particular country, but Merit is also capable of adding different demands together, such as the demand of the household sector and the transport sector, or certain demand shifting technologies, such as pumped storage, or intensive electricity demands with load curves such as 'loading strategies' for electric cars.

-For each demand, a **demand profile** has to be defined, and the **total consumption has to be given.
+For each demand, a **demand profile** has to be defined, and the **total consumption** has to be given.

 ### Total consumption

 Total consumption must be supplied in **MJ**.
-It is the sum of all electricity consumption of converters in the final demand converter group **plus** losses of the electricity network.
+It is the sum of all electricity consumption of the users **plus** losses of the electricity network.
+Note that the losses only need to be taken into account once.

+For the demand of **all** the converters in the ETM, the electricity consumption of the final demand converter group can be used (**plus** losses of the electricity network).

-## Load Curve/Profile of demand
+### Load Curve/Profile of demand

 The total demand is used to scale up the **load profile** for the total demand (i.e. the demand profile) to produce the correct demand curve (which is a load